HaydenHaines/VeriVote/README.md

   2) Partial - A) some ballot options are selected but no more than one selection for any option and B) the unique mark is in place
   3) Invalid - A) any number of ballot options has more than one selection or B) the unique mark is not in place or C) no options are selected
 13) Any scanned ballot that is Invalid will not be accepted into the ballot box.
-14) No Time stamps on ballot scans only session ID
+14) No timestamps on ballot scans only session ID
 15) Absentee ballot envelopes are scanned separately into the same box.
 16) Each Absentee envelop has a unique identifier.
 17) If Absentee envelopes != absentee ballots O_MODE changes to HAND